 Get involved in research

-Carol Janney, PhD, Community Health Researcher, Assistant Professor of Epidemiology and Biostatistics, Michigan State University College of Human Medicine
+Carol Janney, PhD, Community Health Researcher, Assistant Professor of Epidemiology and Biostatistics, Michigan State University College of Human Medicine - Midland Regional Campus.

-Early in 2016, I attended the first Speed Meeting facilitated by MSU Extension.
+"Early in 2016, I attended the first Speed Meeting facilitated by MSU Extension.
 At that time, a presentation was given by Dr. Erica Tobe, Extension Specialist, highlighting the work of the financial and homeownership education team.
 During the presentation, Dr. Tobe outlined the team's mission and goal for improving financial literacy for Michigan families.
 I reached out to Dr. Tobe to discuss future programmatic and research opportunities pertaining to mental health and financial education/coaching due to my observation in clinical and community settings that finances are often a stressor that trigger mental health episodes and/or is a barrier to resources, recovery and/or stability.
 Since our initial meeting, I have been privileged to work with MSU Extension staff to support the financial needs of users of mental health services.
-Over 200 human service professionals completed a survey assessing the perceived financial needs of users of mental health services after attending a MSU Extension financial education train the trainer workshop between June and September 2016.
-These findings will be presented at the American Council on Consumer Interests (ACCI) in Albuquerque, New Mexico.
+Over 200 human service professionals completed a survey assessing the perceived financial needs of users of mental health services after attending a MSU Extension financial education train the trainer workshop.
+These findings were presented at the American Council on Consumer Interests (ACCI) in Albuquerque, New Mexico.
 In total, this work has created a strong partnership between Michigan State University Extension and the College of Human Medicine and has allowed both entities to align with the land grant university mission.

-Are You Research Ready?
+Are You Research & Partnership Ready?